Kinetic Mixing from Kaluza-Klein Modes: A Simple Construction for Portal Matter: Phenomenology

 where $n_{Q(L)}$ is the number of $SU(2)_D$ triplet quark(lepton) generations embedded in the bulk, while the various $\tau$ symbols denote the $\phi=\pi$ brane-localized kinetic term for different portal matter fields, as indicated in Table \ref{table:fermionModelContent}.

-Our setup has three major classes of constraints: Collider searches for Kaluza-Klein modes of SM particles, precision electroweak constraints from embedding the SM electroweak gauge group in an extra dimension, and collider searches for portal matter fields and $SU(2)_D$ gauge bosons.
-Of these three categories, the first two are present in any model with a large extra dimension, while the third is of course purely reliant on the physics of the new portal matter sector.
+Our setup can be subject to a number of possible experimental constraints.
+Some of these are of secondary interest to us here: Probes of the underlying sub-GeV dark matter model are of limited utility here, since kinetic mixing is only logarithmically sensitive to the brane-localized kinetic terms, and a sub-GeV dark matter model model with virtually any realistic value of the dark coupling $g_D \sim O(1)$ might be devised to realize the observed relic abundance, provided that the sub-GeV dark matter parameter space is not disallowed completely.
+As mentioned briefly in Section \ref{section:gauges}, Higgs invisible decays provide significant constraints on mixing between the SM Higgs and the brane-localized dark Higgs that breaks the $U(1)_D$ subgroup of $SU(2)_D$, however by construction mixing between these operators is suppressed at tree level.
+Other Higgs observables associated with the extra dimension, such as tree-level modifications to SM Yukawa couplings and loop-level modifications to the Higgs production rate from gluon fusion, only enter at second order in $v R \ll 1$ and are hence well within current constraints \cite{ATLAS:2022ooq,CMS:2020djy}.\footnote{It should be noted that this situation may not hold in some warped constructions of the paradigm, where sizable corrections to these Higgs observables have been realized in Randall-Sundrum constructions \cite{Azatov:2010pf,Casagrande:2010si}.} Flavor-changing currents are highly suppressed as long as we assume flavor-universality among the brane-localized kinetic terms and no flavor-dependent fermion bulk masses, as mentioned earlier in this Section.
+Our setup then has three major remaining classes of constraints: Collider searches for Kaluza-Klein modes of SM particles, precision electroweak constraints from embedding the SM electroweak gauge group in an extra dimension, and collider searches for portal matter fields and $SU(2)_D$ gauge bosons. the first two are present in any model with a large extra dimension, while the third is of course purely reliant on the physics of the new portal matter sector.
 We shall explore each of these constraints in turn, and examine how the phenomenology of the extra dimension is influenced by the existence of Kaluza-Klein portal matter.